Mae Nak Phra Khanong: Research

-Anek Nawikamul, a Thai historian, researched the story and found an article in the Siam Praphet newspaper written by K.S.R.
-Kulap, dated March 10, 1899.
-Kulap claimed the story of Mae Nak was based on the life of Amdaeng Nak (อำแดงนาก, 'Mrs Nak'), daughter of a Tambon Phra Khanong leader named Khun Si.
+Anek Nawikamul, a Thai historian, researched the story and found an article in The Siam Prabheth newspaper written by K.S.R.
+Kulap, dated 10 March 1899.
+Kulap claimed the story of Mae Nak was based on the life of Amdaeng Nak (อำแดงนาก), daughter of a Tambon Phra Khanong leader named Khun Si.
 Amdaeng Nak died while she was pregnant.
-Her son, worried that his father might remarry and his inheritance shared with his step-mother, invented the ghost story.
+Their son, worried that his father might remarry and his inheritance shared with his step-mother, invented the ghost story.
 He dressed in women's clothing and threw rocks at passing boats to make people think it was Nak's ghost.
 Kulap also suggested that Nak's husband was named Chum, not Mak.